 You may not be able to avoid sticky situations, but at least your custom honey labels can!
-Whether you’re labeling a honey jar, soap bottle, or some other sticky product, using the right materials is essential for creating great looking labels that last through the product’s lifespan.
+Whether you’re labeling a honey jar, soap bottle, or some other sticky product, using the right label materials for custom honey labels is essential for creating great looking labels that last through the product’s lifespan.
 In this article, we’ll explain the best label materials to use for sticky product contents so your honey labels and brand look their best from start to finish.

 How Sticky Product Contents Can Ruin Labels

-Before we get into materials, let’s discuss the ways sticky product contents can affect your custom honey labels.
+Before we get into materials, let’s discuss the ways sticky product contents can affect label materials for custom honey labels.

 - Product contents seep in between layers of label material which causes paper labels to soak up the contents and deteriorate label quality.